 Where is the investment?

 The word investing literally means that I take money I don’t need to day and I give it to another entity that needs it today.
-In return, I expect to eventually have more cash out than I put in, either because they have paid me back or given me a cut of profits.
+In return, I expect to eventually have more cash out than I put in, either because they have paid me back with interest or given me a cut of profits.
 It’s pretty straightforward.
 The philosophical problem I’ve grappled with is that it’s not obvious how buying an index fund constitutes investment, in this most literal sense.

-When you put money into an index fund, that manger of that fund buys shares in every company in the index from the secondary market for stocks—the “stock market”.
+When you put money into an index fund, that manager of that fund buys shares in every company in the index from the secondary market for stocks—the “stock market”.
 By secondary market, I mean that the money you put in isn’t going to the companies in the index.
 It’s going to existing shareholders, who are selling shares that they might have bought from the company.
 But more likely, the shares have passed through dozens of hands since a person or entity actually provided capital to the company.
 You know: investment.